Chapter 1 : The Revival of Chivalry

 “I didn’t know that rolling out of bed and walking out the door took so much effort.”
 Roxy cooed with a pinch of Finn’s cheek.
 “You poor baby.”
-Finn frowned and attempted to poke Roxy in the eye with his finger, but his attempt was sabotaged Roxy’s re-acquired magazine.
+Finn frowned and attempted to poke Roxy in the eye with his finger, but his attempt was sabotaged by Roxy’s re-acquired magazine.

 “Maybe if you’re lucky I’ll buy you a comb for your birthday,” I told Finn, nudging his foot with my hand.
 “A comb is what society uses to tame hair.”

-“If everyone’s done studying Finn’s sex hair we should probably get off the train before it leaves with us still on it,” James smirked from the doorway, his hand leaning casually on the handle of his trunk.
+“If everyone’s done studying Finn’s hair we should probably get off the train before it leaves with us still on it,” James smirked from the doorway, his hand leaning casually on the handle of his trunk.
 His previous silence had made me forget that he was still in the compartment.

 Roxy squealed.
 “I’m so glad we get to keep her!”
 Her trunk in one hand and my hand in the other she dragged me passed as glowering James.

 A large castle loomed ahead of the thestral-drawn carriages.
-Even though a thin mist blanketed anything and everything in sight the large outline of the castle was still apparent.
+Even though a thin mist blanketed everything in sight the large outline of the castle was still apparent.
 My face was pressed evenly to the glass window, my eyes drinking up my surroundings as we bumped along the dirt road.

 Little lights bobbed up and down on top of the glass like surface of what Roxy told me was the Black Lake.
 I found it rather odd that first years were shepherded into small boats and rowed across the lake.
 The carriages were much more appealing to me, considering that boats had never really been my cup of tea.